dfelinto/blender-manual/manual/modeling/geometry_nodes/input/collection_info.rst

    Collection Info Node.

 The *Collection Info* node gets information from collections.
-This can be useful to bring an external collection to control parameters in the geometry node tree.
+This can be useful to make an external collection to control parameters in the geometry node tree.

 Inputs